Bebop-Shell/Armbian-System-on-Orange-Pi-One/README.md

 However, if any mistakes are found, kindly point them out, and I will be happy to correct and cite them accordingly.

-I'll make sure to review these instructions regularly and update them for better clarity and understanding.
-As of now, I would like to clarify that I am unable to send emails or initiate contact with users.
+These instructions are regularly reviewed to ensure clarity.
+For your reference, I cannot currently send emails or initiate contact with users.

-If any part of these instructions seems unclear, please don't hesitate to revise that specific section for better understanding.
-Thank you.
+Feel free to revise any unclear sections for better understanding.

+Thank you!